MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/adrecommendationimagesuggestion.md

 # AdRecommendationImageSuggestion Data Object - Campaign Management
 Defines a data object for ad recommendation image suggestion.

+> [!NOTE]
+>
+> - Expect the E2E P95 latency to be 2x slower after integrating with Dalle (from ~10s to ~20s).
+>
+> - Azure Active Directory (AAD) callers will receive an error from the public API after integrating with Dalle.

 ## Syntax

 # [XML](#tab/xml)